Divorce Attorneys Morris County, NJ

 Our family law firm has already helped many families across Tewksbury, Randolph, Madison, and the greater Morris County area to do exactly this, and we are prepared to put our unique and effective approach to work for you today.
 Contact us to discuss your concerns and needs regarding your divorce or any related matter in a confidential case assessment today.

-How Long will my Morris County Divorce Take to Resolve?
+How Long will my Divorce Take to Resolve?
+Madison Divorce Lawyers

 Every relationship, and divorce, is different.
 Before you can receive a judgement of divorce from the courts, you and your spouse will need to decide several key issues in what is known as the pre-judgement process.
-While our Morris County divorce firm prefers to approach the resolution of these matters in a manner of open communication and cooperation, this may not always be possible.
+While our Madison divorce lawyers prefer to approach the resolution of these matters in a manner of open communication and cooperation, this may not always be possible.
 When a situation calls for more aggressive litigation, we do so in an intelligent and thoughtful manner.
 We identify exactly which issues you are most concerned over, then put together an effective plan for negotiation which takes your specific needs into account.

 Whether decided through litigation or through a more cooperative approach, the key issues that will need to be addressed before your Morris County divorce judgement can be granted are:

 - Child Custody – Child custody in New jersey refers to both physical custody, as well as legal custody of the children.
 Will one parent hold primary custody, or will you and your spouse share custody jointly?